coqui-ai/TTS-recipes/Thorsten_DE/DoubleDecoderConsistency/README.md

-This is a Mozilla TTS recipe to train Double Decoder Consistency (DDC) model on Thorsten's German dataset.
+This is a :frog: Coqui TTS recipe to train Double Decoder Consistency (DDC) model on Thorsten's German dataset.

 You can learn more about DDC [here](https://erogol.com/solving-attention-problems-of-tts-models-with-double-decoder-consistency/) and